henry2004y/KeyNotes/contents/wave.md

 \end{aligned}
 $$ {#eq:stix_notation}

 where "R" stands for right, "L" stands for left, "S" stands for sum, "D" stands for difference, and "P" stands for plasma.
+Do not confuse D with the electric displacement field $\mathbf{D}$.
 Using these in @eq:dx and proceeding similarly with the $y$ and $z$ components, we obtain

 $$
 \begin{aligned}